Uta and Hifumi Abe: Japan's judo double act

 Two explosive young athletes who are taking the sport of judo by storm and look set for greatness as the Tokyo 2020 Olympic Games appear on the horizon.

-Hifumi and Uta Abe, 20 and 17 respectively, both took gold medals at the Tokyo Grand Slam on Saturday, whetting the appetite of fans who hope to see both competitors on top of podiums again in the future.
+Hifumi and Uta Abe, 20 and 17 respectively, both took gold medals at the Tokyo Grand Slam, whetting the appetite of fans who hope to see both competitors on top of podiums again in the future.

-Japanese dominance is the the norm in judo and the opening day of this two-day event was no different.
-The hosts claimed all seven gold medals on offer, with four of the finals contested between two Japanese judokas.
+Japanese dominance is the the norm in judo and the final major event of the year was no different.
+The hosts claimed 12 of the 14 gold medals on offer, with seven of the finals contested between two Japanese judokas.

-In total, the hosts won 22 of the 29 medals available on Saturday.
+In total, the hosts won 32 of the 46 medals available across the two days of competition.

 But it was the Abe siblings who stole the show, with Uta cast in the headline role.